Rams' Stafford throws for 4 TDs, outduels Brady and Bucs - WHIZ News

-INGLEWOOD, Calif.
-(AP) — Matthew Stafford passed for 343 yards and four touchdowns as he outdueled Tom Brady and led the Los Angeles Rams to a 34-24 victory over the Tampa Bay Buccaneers Sunday.

-The loss snapped the defending Super Bowl champion Buccaneers’ 10-game regular season and playoff winning streak going back to last season.
+Defensive tackle Aaron Donald was asked if he thought the Rams were one of the favorites to get to there: “for sure”.

+“Everybody’s always having fun together.
+And last time we had a team like that we went to the Super Bowl,” said Donald, who had three tackles and got his first career sack against Brady.

-Stafford was off target on five of his first six attempts before getting in a groove as the Rams (3-0) scored on their next six drives.
-His best pass of the game came early in the third quarter, when he connected with a wide-open DeSean Jackson for a 75-yard score to extend Los Angeles’ lead to 21-7.
+Stafford was off-target on five of his first six attempts before getting in a groove as the Rams scored on their next six drives.

-Jackson got by Tampa Bay cornerback Carlton Davis III on a go-route, caught it at the Buccaneers 30 and then zig-zagged his way for the final 10 yards and into the tunnel, where he was eventually greeted by Rams coach Sean McVay.
-It is Jackson’s ninth touchdown of at least 75 yards, tying him with Hall of Famer Lance Alworth for the most in the NFL history according to Elias.

-Stafford — who completed 27 of 38 — has three touchdown passes of at least 56 yards this season.
-Cooper Kupp had nine catches for 96 yards and two touchdowns while Jackson finished with three receptions for 120 yards.
+“I think Sean does a great job of giving us a game plan that really keeps the defense on their toes,” said Stafford, who completed 27 of 38 passes.
+“I mean, we threw the ball underneath today, we threw screens, we threw it over the top, we ran the ball, we play- actioned, we did a little bit of everything.
+So when he’s got us going like that, you know, it’s fun to go out there and execute them.”

-Brady — who completed 41 of 55 passes for 432 yards and two touchdowns (one passing, one rushing) — joins Drew Brees as the only quarterbacks to throw for more than 80,000 yards.
+Brady, who completed 41 of 55 passes for 432 yards and two touchdowns (one passing, one rushing), joined Drew Brees as the only quarterbacks to throw for more than 80,000 yards.

 Mike Evans finished with eight receptions for 106 yards for the Bucs (2-1).